 Average Weight Of A Grand Piano

-Grand pianos are typically going to weigh between 500 and 1,500 pounds.
-Most of them, however, will not be over 1,300 pounds.
+Grand pianos are typically going to weigh between 500 and 1,500 lbs.
+Most of them, however, will not be over 1,300 lbs.
 It depends on how big they are and the year they were made.
 A lot of the materials used today are lighter than what was used years ago.

 Note: Some of these are baby grand pianos, as I wanted to present data that included larger grand pianos and smaller ones as well.